 Choose Your Words Wisely

-I love words and for the most part I consider myself at least a competent communicator, that is until I read this recent finding from researchers at Texas A & M University: “How we experience change is largely dependent on the words used and how they are communicated to us.”
-Most of us are well aware of the importance of choosing the right words when we communicate to our teams or clients but are we equally judicious about ‘how’ we communicate those word.
+I love words and for the most part, I consider myself at least a competent communicator, that is until I read this recent finding from researchers at Texas A & M University: “How we experience change is largely dependent on the words used and how they are communicated to us.”
+Most of us are well aware of the importance of choosing the right words when we communicate to our teams or clients but are we equally judicious about ‘how’ we communicate those words.
 I would say the answer is no.

 The next time you’re charged with issuing any type of communication, reach beyond the words and contemplate the emotional message that is often camouflaged within the text.
 Consider how you might react to the message from an emotional standpoint, and also ask yourself what you want from the relationship with your team on an ongoing basis.
 Rather than issuing a rote directive on your most recent change initiative that emphasizes factual accuracy, infuse the missive with language that promotes a collaborative and cooperative work environment, emphasizing the undeniable fact that in the end, we’re all in this together.
 Always ensure your message balances concise delivery of the facts with a core that will reach people at a deeper emotional level.